Robust-Wide: Robust Watermarking against Instruction-driven Image Editing: Abstract

 \section{Abstract}

 Instruction-driven image editing allows users to quickly edit an image according to text instructions in a forward pass.
 Nevertheless, malicious users can easily exploit this technique to create fake images, which could cause a crisis of trust and harm the rights of the original image owners.
 Watermarking is a common solution to trace such malicious behavior.
-Unfortunately, instruction-driven image editing can significantly change the watermarked image at the semantic level, making it less robust and effective.
+Unfortunately, instruction-driven image editing can significantly change the watermarked image at the semantic level, making \zj{current state-of-the-art watermarking methods ineffective}.

-We propose \Name, the first robust watermarking methodology against instruction-driven image editing.
-Specifically, we adopt the widely-used encoder-decoder framework for watermark embedding and extraction.
-To achieve robustness against semantic distortions, we introduce a novel Partial Instruction-driven Denoising Sampling Guidance (\ModuleName) module, which consists of a large variety of instruction injections and substantial modifications of images at different semantic levels.
+\zj{To remedy it,} we propose \Name, the first robust watermarking methodology against instruction-driven image editing.
+Specifically, \zj{we follow the classic structure of deep robust watermarking, consisting of the encoder, noise layer, and decoder.} To achieve robustness against semantic distortions, we introduce a novel Partial Instruction-driven Denoising Sampling Guidance (\ModuleName) module, which consists of a large variety of instruction injections and substantial modifications of images at different semantic levels.
 With \ModuleName, the encoder tends to embed the watermark into more robust and semantic-aware areas, which remains in existence even after severe image editing.
 Experiments demonstrate that \Name can effectively extract the watermark from the edited image with a low bit error rate of nearly 2.6\% for 64-bit watermark messages.
 Meanwhile, it only induces a neglectable influence on the visual quality and editability of the original images.
-Moreover, \Name holds general robustness against different sampling configurations and other image editing methods such as ControlNet-InstructPix2Pix, MagicBrush, Inpainting and DDIM Inversion.
+Moreover, \Name holds general robustness against different sampling configurations and other popular image editing methods such as ControlNet-InstructPix2Pix, MagicBrush, Inpainting, and DDIM Inversion.
+Codes and models are available at \href{https://github.com/hurunyi/Robust-Wide}{https://github.com/hurunyi/Robust-Wide}. \keywords{Watermarking \and Image Editing}